eriklarko/threadwell/docs/epic-6-character-extraction/epic.md

-# Epic 6: Use DSPy to Extract Characters from a Scene
+# Epic 6: Extract Characters from a Scene

-This epic is about using DSPy to extract characters from a scene.
+This epic is about extracting characters from a scene.

 ## Requirements

 ### Goal
-The primary goal of this epic is to create a DSPy program that can identify and extract a list of characters from a given block of text representing a scene from a book.
+The primary goal of this epic is to create a program that can identify and extract a list of characters from a given block of text representing a scene from a book.
 This will power the "Who's Here?" feature in the Threadwell app.

 ### Input
 - A string containing a block of text.
 This text can span multiple paragraphs and represents a single "scene".